Kometa-Team/Kometa/docs/home/guides/synology.md

    ![](synology/dsm6-04.png)

-9. Select "Apply" to save the "Advance Settings", select "Next" to go to the Summary, and select "Done" to finish and creating the container.
+9. Select "Apply" to save the "Advanced Settings", select "Next" to go to the Summary, and select "Done" to finish and creating the container.

    ![](synology/dsm6-05.png)